scale-infinite/scale-infinite.github.io/content/demo_deployments/Servers/linuxvps/_index.md

 And updating and installing all the required packages like 'supervisor' a system that allows users to monitor and control a number of processes 'nginx' 'xz-utils' 'dbus-x11' 'dbus-x11' and important tools like 'net-tools'  for controlling the network subsystem of the Linux kernel.

-Then installed the 'vim-tiny' 'firefox' 'lxde' and 'vnc' virtual network computing software is very impportant for this application.
+Then installed the 'vim-tiny' 'firefox' 'lxde' and 'vnc' virtual network computing software is very important for this application.

 And 'copying' all the required files to the image.